openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 ### Deploy your Open Enclave solution.

-Deploying an Azure IoT Edge container project is fairly simple:
+Deploying your Azure IoT Edge container project is fairly simple:

 1. Select the desired platform:
     1. **F1** or **CTRL-Shift-P**